DFRobot/DFRobot_SIM7000/README.md

 # DFROBOT_SIM7000 Library for Arduino
-Provides an Arduino library for SIM7000
+Provides an Arduino library for NB-IOT SIM7000 Shield
 ## Table of Contents

 * [Summary](#summary)